 To create a purchase credit memo from a posted purchase invoice

 Choose the icon, enter Posted Purchase Invoices, and then choose the related link.

-In the Posted Purchase Invoices window, select the posted purchase invoice that you want to reverse, and then choose the Create Corrective Credit Memo action.
+On the Posted Purchase Invoices page, select the posted purchase invoice that you want to reverse, and then choose the Create Corrective Credit Memo action.

 Most fields on the purchase credit memo header are filled with the information from the posted purchase invoice.
 You can edit all the fields, for example with new information that reflects the return agreement.